 Community involvement has always been a priority.
 Since moving to Carman he has been active in the Carman Chamber of Commerce and the Dufferin Agricultural Society, and he currently sits on the board of the Carman Co-op and The Rainbow Residence.

 Chris grew up in Treherne, Manitoba.
 Prior to attending law school at the University of Manitoba, he received his Bachelor of Arts degree from the University of Manitoba, majoring in psychology.
 Before completing his degree in psychology, he worked for a number of years in the biopharmaceutical industry.
 Chris articled with a major Winnipeg law firm in 2012.
 He continued to work with the same firm following his Call to the Bar in 2013.
-Chris is married and he and his wife Laura have two children, Anna and Jack.
 In his spare time Chris enjoys a variety of sports including hockey, basketball and golf.
 When not working or playing sports, he can be found spending time with his family and attending the occasional Jets game.

 Andrew grew up on a hobby farm in the R.M. of St. Clements, near Lockport, Manitoba.
 Before studying law, he earned a Bachelor of Arts degree from the University of Manitoba, majoring in Economics, and a Chartered Insurance Professional designation from the Insurance Institute of Canada.
 He worked for a number of years in the insurance industry, first as a broker, and then as an underwriter with one of Canada’s largest insurance companies.
 Andrew earned a Juris Doctor degree from the University of Manitoba, and completed his articles with a Crown Corporation in Winnipeg.
 During law

 school, he served as a member of the editorial board at the Canadian Journal of